 The custom of erecting crosses at crossroads developed early in the Christian era.
 The origin of Royston’s cross is unknown, but it has been widely attributed to a Lady Roisia.
 Records, dating from just after the Norman conquest in 1066, mention several noblewomen by the name of Roisia.
 The earliest was the wife of William the Conqueror’s steward, who owned extensive land in the area.
 It is possible that she erected Royston’s cross or restored an existing monument.
 At that time, no town existed and the area was known as Crux Roheyes or Roisia’s Cross.

 Following the establishment of the Augustinian Priory here in the 12th century, a market was formed from which a town developed.
 By the early 14th century, Roisia’s Cross had become Roisia’s Town which eventually contracted to Royston.
+Dedicated to St John the Baptist and St Thomas of Canterbury, the church and priory buildings gradually expanded until the dissolution of the monasteries nearly 400 years later during the reign of Henry VIII.
 The stone that formed the base of the cross now stands at the northern end of the High Street.
-Dedicated to St John the Baptist and St Thomas of Canterbury, the church and priory buildings gradually expanded until the dissolution of the monasteries nearly 400 years later during the reign of King Henry VIII.

-Royston was an important place during the reign of King James I. On his journey from Scotland to London to be crowned King in 1603, he stopped in Royston to hunt and returned here frequently thereafter.
+Royston was also an important place during the reign of King James I. On his journey from Scotland to London to be crowned King in 1603, he stopped in Royston to hunt.
+The following year he built palace here and returned frequently.
 His hunting lodge in Kneesworth Street still partly exists and is now known as the Old Palace.

 Home of an ancient crossroad, King James I's hunting palace and a 12th century monastery; the market town of Royston has a long and rich history.